Kylan1940/MinecraftAddon/README.md

 # How to Download Support Addon?
+1. Go to path /Support Addon For BE Maps/
-1. Check your map name (ex: ZombieApocalypse, FindTheButton, etc)
+2. Check your map name (ex: ZombieApocalypse, FindTheButton, etc)
-2. Click path of your map (ex: ZombieApocalypse Support Addon)
+3. Click path of your map (ex: ZombieApocalypse Support Addon)
-3. Click zip of your addon
+4. Click zip of your addon
-4. Click DOWNLOAD
+5. Click DOWNLOAD